endless-hu/endless-hu/README.md

 ### 👋 Hi, I’m Hu, Zhijing

-I am an incoming master's student in computer science at Columbia University.
+I am a first-year master's student in computer science at Columbia University.
 Previously, I graduated from Zhejiang University in the College of Electrical Engineering with a bachelor's degree in Electrical Engineering and Automation.